pathminder/pathminder.github.io/_classes/warder-dervish-defender.md

   - name: grace of blades
     type: Ex
     levels: [15]
     text: At 15th level, the dervish defender gains mastery over her two-weapon style.
-Whenever the dervish defender makes an attack with one weapon while holding two or more weapons or using a double weapon (such as during a full attack during which she is not two-weapon fighting, or using a strike that includes a melee attack), she increases that attack’s damage by an amount equal to one of her off-hand weapons’ damage (including any extraordinary and magical enhancements) plus one-half her Strength modifier.
+Whenever the dervish defender makes an attack with one weapon while holding two or more weapons or using a double weapon (such as during a full attack during which she is not two-weapon fighting, or using a strike that includes a melee attack), she increases that attack's damage by an amount equal to one of her off-hand weapons' damage (including any extraordinary and magical enhancements) plus one-half her Strength modifier.
 Whenever the dervish defender makes an attack with more than one weapon (such as when making a full attack while two-weapon fighting or a strike that includes an attack with two or more weapons) she increases the damage of her weapons (and their enhancements) by one die step (as if increasing in size).

   - name: critical evasion
     type: Ex